RECOMB-Privacy/2025/README.md

-# RECOMB-P&E Website Repository
+# RECOMB-Privacy Website Repository

 ### About
-This project includes the website content for RECOMB Privacy & Equity (P&E).
+This project includes the website content for RECOMB Privacy.
 It is based on the template from [RECOMB-SEQ](https://github.com/recomb-seq/recomb-seq.github.io).

-Our live website is available at: https://recomb-privacy-equity.github.io/
+Our live website is available at: https://recomb-privacy.github.io/

 #### The main files to edit